dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-pysam_count.md

     return output
 ```

-Python job outputs have to be a dictionary of key-value pairs, with the keys being job output names, as defined in the dxapp.json, and the value being the output value for corresponding output class.
+Python job outputs have to be a dictionary of key-value pairs, with the keys being job output names as defined in the `dxapp.json` file and the values being the output values for corresponding output classes.
 For files, the output type is a [DXLink](https://wiki.dnanexus.com/api-specification-v1.0.0/Details-and-Links#Linking).
 We use the [`dxpy.dxlink`](http://autodoc.dnanexus.com/bindings/python/current/dxpy_functions.html?highlight=dxlink#dxpy.bindings.dxdataobject_functions.dxlink) function to generate the appropriate DXLink value.